everyday calculator

 FAQs

-Can I get integers instead of decimals?
+Can I generate integers directly instead of decimals?

 Related calculators